ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## format_custom_row_before_delimiter {#format-custom-row-before-delimiter}

-Sets the character is interpreted as a delimiter before field of the first column for [CustomSeparated](../../interfaces/formats.md#format-customseparated) data format.
+Sets the character that is interpreted as a delimiter before the field of the first column for [CustomSeparated](../../interfaces/formats.md#format-customseparated) data format.

 Default value: `''`.